ManSinhLee/terraform-setup-vpc-dns-loadbalancer/README.md

 1. Initialize a new or existing Terraform working directory: terraform init

-2. Generates a speculative execution plan terraform plan
+2. Generates a speculative execution plan: terraform plan

-3. Creates or updates infrastructure according to Terraform configuration files in the current directory terraform apply
+3. Creates or updates infrastructure according to Terraform configuration files in the current directory: terraform apply

 4. show resources: